Colleges by Location

 Admissions

-According to the most recent data, this school uses standardized test scores for admission and it admitted 9,891 in 2023.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent information reported, this school uses standardized test scores for admission and it admitted 10,154 in 2025.
+University of Idaho has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores